userx14/omblepy/README.md

 # Omblepy-bridge
 Cli tool to read records from Omron Bluetooth-LE measurement instruments.
-This version bypasses the os bluetooth stacl by offloading the communication to an esp32 connected over usb serial.
+This version bypasses the os bluetooth stack by offloading the communication to an esp32 connected over usb serial.

 ## Advantages of this version
 - os bluetooth stack not used, bypasses any bugs in os bluetooth implementation